SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_mb_bb.rst

 -----------------

 By default, the trimmed mean is calculated from the station magnitudes to form the :term:`network magnitude`.
-Outliers below the 12.5% and above the 12.5% percentiles are removed before the calculation.
+Outliers beyond the outer 12.5% percentiles are removed before forming the mean.

 Configuration
 -------------

-Adjust the configurable parameters in global bindings in the mB section.
+Adjust the configurable parameters in global bindings in the mB section or use :ref:`global.cfg` as :ref:`global_mlv`.
+Add mB to the list of computed amplitudes and magnitudes in the configuration of :ref:`scamp` and :ref:`scmag` and in :ref:`scesv` or :ref:`scolv` for visibility.

 References